Create and provision a simulated TPM device using C device SDK for IoT Hub Device Provisioning Service

 These steps show how to create a simulated device on your development machine running Windows OS, run the Windows TPM simulator as the Hardware Security Module (HSM) of the device, and use the code sample to connect this simulated device with the Device Provisioning Service and your IoT hub.

-Make sure to complete the steps in the Set up IoT Hub Device Provisioning Service with the Azure portal before you proceed.
+If you're unfamiliar with the process of auto-provisioning, be sure to also review Auto-provisioning concepts.
+Also make sure you've completed the steps in Set up IoT Hub Device Provisioning Service with the Azure portal before continuing.

 Prepare the development environment